Hall of Shame

 CBM 8-bit ROMs © 1977-1984 Cloanto Corporation.
 All Rights Reserved.
 Furnished under license from Cloanto Corporation.

 The required GPL notice on where/how to get the source code is at the bottom of a 5270 lines license notice, which you can view through their menu.
 The same note can also be found in their FAQ.

 You may obtain the corresponding Open Source code from us for a period of three years after our last shipment of this product, by sending a money order or cheque for 5 GBP to: GPL Compliance Division, Retro Games Ltd. Suite 112, Crystal House, New Bedford Road, Luton, England.
 LU1 1HS Please write "source for <firmware version number>" in the memo line of your payment.

 Obviously they are trying to make it as hard and unattractive as possible for users to get their hands on this source.

 RESOLVED The author agreed to provide the VICE source used to build VICE on the Combian image and a proper readme explaining where to find said source.
 He'll also remove the requirement to ask for permission to download the Combian image.
 In return we have offered to host Combian on our SF project page.
-There will be a new Combian version in a few weeks, with VICE source provided.
-We will update this notice then.
-Gpz (talk) 21:18, 17 May 2018 (CEST)
+The full download is now available without having to register on the combian page Gpz (talk) 14:34, 15 November 2018 (CET)

 Combian is a rhaspian based linux distribution that boots directly into x64 from VICE